minute read

 The Controller.IsRunning property is thread safe.
 You can call this property from two or more threads without interference.

 The Controller.Start, Controller.Stop, and Controller.Reset methods are not thread safe.
 Only one thread at a time can call these methods.
-If two or more threads must call these methods, you must use locks to limit access.
+If it is necessary for two or more threads to call these methods, you must use locks to limit the access.

 For all other properties on the Controller class, see their respective reference pages for information about their thread safety.